DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 }
 ```

-If the validation fails, the MasterPage generates an error:
+If validation fails, the MasterPage generates an error:

 ![AntiForgeryError](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-error.png?raw=true)

-The sample project illustrates how to ensure your web application's security in two use-case scenarios:
+The sample project illustrates how to maximize web application security for two specific use-case scenarios:

 ### Preventing Unauthorized CRUD Operations

-In this scenario, an attack attempts to perform a CRUD operation on the server side by emulating a request from a data aware control (an [ASPxGridView](http://help.devexpress.com/#AspNet/clsDevExpressWebASPxGridViewtopic) in the example).
+In this scenario, an attack attempts to perform a CRUD operation on the server by emulating a request from a data aware control (an [ASPxGridView](http://help.devexpress.com/#AspNet/clsDevExpressWebASPxGridViewtopic) in the example).

 ![AntiForgeryGrid](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-grid.png?raw=true)

-See the example project's [UsingAntiForgeryToken/EditForm.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UsingAntiForgeryToken/EditForm.aspx) file to familiarize yourself with the vulnerability.
+Review our sample [UsingAntiForgeryToken/EditForm.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UsingAntiForgeryToken/EditForm.aspx) file to familiarize yourself with this particular vulnerability.

 ### Preventing Unauthorized Changes to User Account Information